marcopared/cse15l-lab-reports/lab-report-1-week-2.md

 # Tutorial for logging into a course-specific account on `ieng6`

 ## Installing VScode
-Begin by downloading VScode by going to https://code.visualstudio.com/.
+Begin by downloading VScode by going to their [website](https://code.visualstudio.com/).
 Download VScode for your OS, if you are using Windows then you can just click the big blue button on the main page.

 ![step1](images/step1.PNG)